-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Blue Mountain’s classically razor-sharp style is on full display in this oh-so-subtly-oaked white.
 Stylistically it’s much more Chablis than Meursault and light years away from almost anything out of even the coolest enclaves in California.
 Vibrant citrus and green-apple characters mingle with whispers of vanilla and spice.
 Sophisticated and subtle – except for the fantastic high-voltage acidity.
 Available at independent retailers in western Canada or direct through www.bluemountainwinery.com.

-Southbrook Triomphe Chardonnay 2105 (Niagara)
+Southbrook Triomphe Chardonnay 2105, Ontario

 SCORE: 90 PRICE: $22.95